readyready15728/misc/awakemud-notes.md

 stealth/silence and improved invis at 8, have a bunch of force 3 rings sustaining attribute spells, maybe some bioware under that for even bigger number, and then just crush everything before you"
+* Discord |]Question[| [Cons (Iserna/Way)]: re: background count.
+If you astrally perceive you'll sometimes notice extra lines describing the emotional tone of the room.
+That's background.
+Stuff that is innate to the room (like at monument to the Night of Rage) can be temporarily cleansed but will return to its default value over time.
+Stuff that is transitory (like from killing MOBs) can be wiped away completely.
+* Hermes at Hermes' Library in the Moonlight Mall in Redmond trains metamagic techniques (I'm not sure which yet) and practices Sorcery, Conjuration, Negotiation, Aura Reading and Spell Design.
 * Brightwillow's Talismans and Curiosities at the Moonlight Mall in Redmond
 sells:
   * An amethyst crystal wand (`HOLD`, spirit, 4)
   * A silver ring (`FINGER`, power, 1)
   * An etched dark oak ring (`FINGER`, spirit, 3)
+* Laubenstein's Magical Clearing House at the Moonlight Mall sells offensive spell formulas but it's unclear how valuable they are.
+* Drafin's Witchery at Moonlight Mall sells:
+  * A parchment scroll (force-5 Acid Stream)
+  * A fiery ruby ring (`FINGER`, spirit, 4)
+  * A pane of lead crystal etched in runes (force-8 Invisibility)
+  * A miniature golden sword on a silver chain (`NECK`, `WRIST`, `ANKLE`;
+  spirit; 3)
+* The Eyerie at Moonlight Mall sells:
+  * An eagle feather (`HEAD`, `HOLD`, `EAR`; spirit; 5)
+  * A pebble, etched with an image of the Sun (`WRIST`, `HOLD`, `ANKLE`;
+  specific, 3)
+  * An obsidian arrowhead (`NECK`, `WRIST`, `ANKLE`; power, 2)
+* The Lore Store in Everett sells:
+  * A seal of protection talisman (`NECK`, `WRIST`, `EAR`, `ANKLE`, `LAPEL`;
+  spell defense; 3)
+  * A leather bound manual scribed on vellum (force-3 Ignite)
+  * A digital rating-3 sorcery library
+  * A digital rating-3 conjuring library
+  * A rating-3 sorcery library
+  * A rating-3 conjuring library
+  * A small jar of conjuring materials
+  * A pair of orichalcum-rimmed spectacles (`EYES`, sustaining, 4)
+  * A sturdy wyvern hide fashioned into a sash (`WAIST`, power, 3)
+* Herbie's Herbals in NE Seattle sells:
+  * An engraved hamsa amulet (`NECK`, `WRIST`, `EAR`, `ANKLE`, `LAPEL`)
+  *
+* Fanciful Furniture on the ground floor of Beacon Mall sells ... furniture.
+* The Troll Underground can be found at the western end of Cockroach Alley in the south of the Ork Underground.
+* Stalker's Armour Emporium in the Troll Underground sells armor, including a matching set of "Trog Moxie" armored clothing.
+* Scarecrow's Reinforced Furniture in the Troll Underground sells furniture, including storage containers.
+* Chimaera Wares in the Troll Underground sells high-end bioware and cyberware.
+* Mister Gaines at The Vagabond in the Troll Underground offers work.
+* Fenrir's Forge in the Troll Underground sells melee weapons, including a troll-modified monofilament glaive (Pole Arm).
+* Mechtild's Munitions in the Troll Underground sells normal assault rifle, shotgun, light machine gun, medium machine gun and heavy machine gun ammunition, as well as explosive assault cannon ammunition, troll-modified AK-97 assault rifles, Ares Alpha Combat Guns, Ingram Valiants, Ultimax MMGs, RPK HMGs and Panther assault cannons as well as regular Ares Thunderers.
+* A smartlink-2 can be easily acquired by harvesting it from the cheapest gun at the pawn shop that has one.
+* A Troll's natural dermal armor means that I have to use Increase Cybered Attribute for increasing Body.